 long-term disability.

-Under College policy, an eligible employee is required to use accrued paid vacation, personal, or sick leave concurrently while on FMLA.
+Under College policy, an eligible employee is required to use accrued paid leave concurrently while on FMLA in the following order; 1.
+Converted Sick, 2.
+Sick, 3.
+Vacation

 When paid leave is exhausted, the College is required to provide enough unpaid leave to total the FMLA entitlement.